Featured

 1 Peter 3:3-4

 Gentleness and a quiet spirit are classic and timeless beauty.
-These attributes are attainable for anyone who wants them, regardless of stature and wealth.
+Regardless of stature and wealth, these attributes are attainable for anyone who wants them.
 Jesus will help you.

 Charm is deceitful, and beauty is vain, but a woman who fears the Lord is to be praised.